 Dr. Langellier may recommend root canal therapy if a large crack, chip, or cavity has damaged the innermost chamber of your tooth.
 This chamber is called dental pulp and it contains the nerves, blood vessels, and connective tissue.
 Once this pulp is infected, Dr. Langellier will need to remove it before any bacteria reaches the bloodstream.

 An abscessed tooth will not go away on its own.
 That’s why it’s important that you call our office as soon as possible if you suspect there’s something wrong with your tooth.
-If you call us by 10 am, Dr. Langellier will be able to see you the same day for urgent dental care.

 Related Blog Post: Do I Need an Emergency Root Canal? →